(previously known as Coremia heliacaria)

 The adult moth of this species has greyish-brown forewings crossed by various white wavy bands.
 The hindwings are yellow with brown marginal and submarginal bands.
 The males and females have similar wing patterns, but the females are a little larger.
 The moths have a wingspan of about 2.5 cms.
-In the resting state they lie with their wings flat, with the forewings covering the hindwings.
+In their typical resting state: they lie with their wings flat, with the forewings covering the hindwings, facing downwards.

 The species has been found in

 in Boisduval & Guenée:

 Histoire naturelle des insectes; spécies général des lépidoptères,

 Volume 9, Part 10 (1857), p.
 420-421, No. 1583.

 Entomological Society of Victoria, 2011, pp. 16-17.

 (written 3 March 2013, updated 17 February 2018)